groutoutlook/imguilog/README.md

 # imguilog

-A simple logging library with an optional dear imgui console widget.
+**A simple logging library with an optional ImGui console widget.**

+## TODO
+- Make examples crossplatform
+  - As now only DX12 + Win32 works.
+- Detect CMake dependency better.
+  - Only linking correctly on Windows now.
+- Overhaul ununsed code.

 ## Features